 In addition to the technology they lack, most governments either have IT policies and procedures that are not up to industry standards or have no formal procedures.

-In addition to technology and policies/procedures, the third leg of the cyber security stool is security awareness and training of employees.
+In addition to technology and policies/procedures, the third leg of the cyber security stool is security awareness and training of employee.
 This is critical in making all users of the IT system part of the security team since one click on a malicious link can inadvertently invite a bad actor into your network.

 If local governments implement basic cyber hygiene and technical tools, update policies and procedures, and train their employees, they can greatly reduce their risk of a successful attack.
 Studies indicate that organizations implementing a layered cyber security solution can decrease their threat by 90%.
 That sounds like a pretty good return on your investment.